pgRouting/GSoC-pgRouting/doc/metrics/pgr_betweennessCentrality.rst

 Betweenness centrality measures the extent to which a vertex lies on the shortest paths between all other pairs of vertices.
-Vertices with a high betweenness centrality score may have considerable influence in a network by the virtue of their control over the information passing between others.
+Vertices with a high betweenness centrality score may have considerable influence in a network by the virtue of their control over the shortest paths passing between them.

-The removal of these nodes will affect the network by disrupting the communication in the network because they lie on the larget number of paths taken by messages.
+The removal of these vertices will affect the network by disrupting the network as most of the shortest paths between vertices pass through them.

 This implementation work for both directed and undirected graphs.